cardisoft/cardinal/doc/inner/virtual-list.md

 ```

 - Rendered rows are absolutely positioned inside `.virtual-list-items`.
+- `totalHeight` is virtual math, not DOM height.
+The custom scrollbar uses it to size the thumb and convert between scrollbar position and virtual row position.
 - `scrollTop` is re-clamped whenever the result set shrinks.
 - `overscan` is the main tuning knob for smoothness versus render pressure.